elastic/elasticsearch-php-examples/README.md

-## Elasticsearch PHP examples
+## Elasticsearch 7 with PHP examples

-This project is a collection of examples on how to program [Elasticsearch](https://github.com/elastic/elasticsearch) in PHP.
+This project is a collection of examples on how to program [Elasticsearch 7](https://github.com/elastic/elasticsearch) in PHP.

-All the examples use [elastic/elasticsearch-php](https://github.com/elastic/elasticsearch-php), the official PHP client from [Elastic](https://www.elastic.co/).
+All the examples use [elastic/elasticsearch-php 7.17](https://github.com/elastic/elasticsearch-php) the official PHP client from [Elastic](https://www.elastic.co/).
+The `7.17` is the last minor version of elasticsearch-php `7.x`.

 ## Install the examples